 21. Angels at Sea

 B-Bosley drinks a neat whiskey.
 Someone is sabotaging a client's cruise line, so the Angels head aboard for "first-class accommodations."
 Since they won't be able to exit the ship once at sea, Charlie says they should vote on whether to go, which I think is cool, as his is the exact reason why I don't like boats.
 Frank Gorshin is the saboteur.
 A weirdly discomforting contrast occurs when the Angels grill him for info on where he planted the bombs and he delivers a long monologue of impressions.
 His Bing Crosby, Bogart, Ed Sullivan, Richard Burton, Jack Nicholson in One Flew Over the Cuckoo's Nest, are all good, the W.C.
 Fields is meh, Bela Lugosi is awful, John Wayne is fair, Cary Grant, Sidney Greenstreet in The Maltese Falcon, are nicely done, sir, nicely done, and meanwhile the bomb is ticking so it's like man hurry up, do your Jimmy Stewart and let's move on.
 None of the Angels around him are smiling, thinking fucking shut up!
 Brilliant.
 He goes on anyway, he won't tell them a thing but he will do Burt Lancaster and Kirk Douglas, then Boris Karloff, Lee J. Cobb, George C. Scott as Patton, Bogie (again), and, Bing- "Bum-Boom Boom Boom" re: the bombs and babbling and laughing as maniacally.
 We don't know whether to applaud or throw wrenches.
 Can he read minds?
 Did he learn to tell the future after an auto accident?
-I believe it, Harry.
-But nonetheless, this compendium of impression-monologue wankery and half-assed nods to ESP, nonetheless falls rather short.
+I believe it, ut nonetheless, this compendium of impression-monologue wankery and half-assed nods to ESP falls rather short.
 Too uncomfortable to be funny, it does remind us that once all of America knew the same old celebrities, because they only had a three channels, and syndicated old movies, so even kids knew who George C. Scott and Sidney Greenstreet were.
 Those days are done.